// Remove Clearing button

 Our Physiological Sciences degree focuses on understanding the molecular and cellular processes regulating the integrated homeostasis of organ systems of the human body (physiology).

-You'll understand how these can respond to various challenges such as development and maturation, exercise, and pregnancy.
+You'll gain an understanding of how these can respond to various challenges such as development and maturation, exercise, and pregnancy.
 You'll identify what goes wrong in severe pathophysiological circumstances such as heart and lung disease, ageing, congenital disease, and neurodegeneration.

 By critically examining information from scientific and clinical research studies you will explore how this information can be used to improve disease detection and therapies.